 There’s no need to share your Christmas dinner

-Check your vet’s festive opening times
+Check your vet’s seasonal opening times

 Most vets provide 24/7 emergency care, but it’s a good idea to make yourself a list of opening hours and addresses.
-It might also be a good idea to have a pet-friendly taxi number if you’re not planning on having a designated driver in the house.
+It might also be a good idea to have a pet-friendly taxi number at hand, if you’re not planning on having a designated driver in the house.

 Be tummy-rumble ready

 Stock up on YuMOVE Digestive Care PLUS for Dogs (it also works for cats), and have some chicken and rice on standby in case treats are sneaked and tummies get a bit sensitive.